7 min read

 Snoring is the sound you make when air can’t flow freely through your upper airway during sleep.

-As your throat muscles relax, the airway narrows and the soft tissues at the back of your mouth and throat (like the soft palate and uvula) start to vibrate.
+As your throat muscles relax, the airway narrows and the soft tissues at the back of your mouth and throat start to vibrate.

 What causes snoring?

-Snoring happens when the upper airway becomes narrow or floppy during sleep.
+Snoring occurs when the upper airway becomes narrow or floppy during sleep.
 Usually there are a few causes working together, and fixing more than one often works better than fixing just one.

 Addressing a combination of these causes usually gives better results than focusing on only one.